 Building on knowledge from previous years, students should be able to:

-Topic 1: The philosophical foundations of the United States political system
+Topic 1.
+The philosophical foundations of the United States political system

 Supporting Question: What were the roots of the ideas that influenced the development of the United States political system?